Britain pledges to defend distant cousins on Falkland Islands

 “You can’t just desert the people and leave them to their own devices because if they’ve chosen to be British then they have to be looked after.
 And if it came to it, we’d have to take military action.”

-“I don’t really care.
-But I do think they should remain British because its part of our heritage.
-But if it doesn‘t, it doesn‘t,” Liam Clancy, a 20-year-old student, said with a shrug.

-“If the people that live there class themselves as being British then Britain should defend it. ...
+“If the people that live there class themselves as being British, then Britain should defend it. ...
 It’s not going to affect my life.
 I don’t think my friends even know about it.”

-(Writing by Maria Golovnina; Editing by Mark Heinrich)
+Additional reporting by Helen Popper in Buenos Aires; Writing by Maria Golovnina; Editing by Mark Heinrich and Stacey Joyce